ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 cannot use IPv4, as temporary addresses do not exist in IPv4.
 Second, temporary local addresses may involve trading off privacy for performance.
-For instance, temporary addresses can interfere with resumption mechanisms that some protocols rely on to reduce first-packet latency.
+For instance, temporary addresses can interfere with resumption mechanisms that some protocols rely on to reduce initial latency.

 ### Multi-Paths Transport {#multipath-mode}